mytardis/mytardis/docs/contributing.rst

 Hudson
 ------

-Hudson is a continuous intergration server that is used within the TARDIS development process to help maintain the quality of the project.
+Hudson is a continuous intergration server that is used within the MyTARDIS development process to help maintain the quality of the project.
 Within Hudson we run use the following script to execute the build and run the tests.

 ::